yupavlen-ms/openvmm/Guide/src/dev_guide/dev_tools/hypestv.md

 Currently, it can:

 * Change VM state (starting/stopping/resetting)
-* Enable serial port output
+* Enable serial port output to standard output, or input/output to another terminal window
+* Enable paravisor log output to standard output or another terminal window
 * Inspect paravisor state

 In the future, it might be able to:

-* Enable paravisor and Hyper-V log output
+* Enable Hyper-V log output
-* Enable serial port input
-* Capture serial port output to another terminal window or file
+* Capture serial port output to a file
 * Inspect host state
 * Persistence workspaces (save/restore configured serial ports and logs)